My Style Is Unapologetically Weird & I Owe It All To My Mom

 Advertisement

-Shortly before I graduated college, my mom also moved to New York City, her original hometown.
+Shortly before I graduated university, my mother also moved to New York City, her original hometown.
 Ever since then, both of our personal styles have evolved and merged.
-Take, for example, my hair color, which I started changing up ever so slightly in middle school and then more dramatically in college.
-(At this point, it has been through all the colors of the rainbow.)
-It’s a move my mom always supported, and even helped me with when I couldn’t afford to get it professionally dyed.
-After she got cancer during my first year of college and lost all her hair, it grew back in a different texture and color.
-We decided to start dyeing her hair different colors, too, eventually landing on yellow as her signature hue.
-Now having colored hair is a key element of style identity for both of us.
+Take, for example, my hair colour, which I started changing up ever so slightly in middle school and then more dramatically in college.
+(At this point, it has been through all the colours of the rainbow.)
+It’s a move my mother always supported, and even helped me with when I couldn’t afford to get it professionally dyed.
+After she got cancer during my first year of college and lost all her hair, it grew back in a different texture and colour.
+We decided to start dyeing her hair different colours, too, eventually landing on yellow as her signature hue.
+Now having coloured hair is a key element of style identity for both of us.

 Advertisement